jingshenglyu/C_Learning/README.md

     return 0;
 }
 ```
+## 3.1.
+Output the final grade with the average of homeworks
 * For this problem we should have 3 steps.
     1. Read the name of this student.
     2. Read the midterm and final grade.